Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: Multi-fidelity kernels

 \paragraph{The Linear Truncated kernel:} The Linear Truncated kernel implemented in \href{https://github.com/pytorch/botorch}{BoTorch} reads as

 where $k_{\text{input}}$ and $k_{\text{IS}}$ are Matern kernels both with $\nu=2.5$, but each with their own lengthscale.
 For $p=0$, this leads to

-This highlights a close correspondance with the Downsampling kernel when the hyperparameters of $k_{\text{IS}}$ are close to that of $k_{\text{input}}$. \paragraph{The MISO kernel:} Following our notations, the Multi-Information Source Optimization (MISO) kernel introduced in \citep[][p.3]{poloczek2017multi} reads as
+This highlights a close correspondence with the Downsampling kernel when the hyperparameters of $k_{\text{IS}}$ are close to that of $k_{\text{input}}$.
+Figure~\ref{fig:bigmatrixlt} reproduces the results previously displayed in Figure~\ref{fig:bigmatrix} using now the linear truncated kernel as multiple output gaussian process kernel

+\paragraph{The MISO kernel \citep[][p.3]{poloczek2017multi}:} Following our notations, the Multi-Information Source Optimization (MISO) kernel reads as

 where $k_\text{input}$ and $k_\ell$ are similar kernels, e.g.\ both Matern or RBF, but each with their own lengthscale.
+We assume that there is a typo in the text, and the correct formula should be,

 Here, $\ell$ and $\ell'$ take categorical values, corresponding to ISs indexes, with $m$ being the primary IS index, equivalent to $\ell=1$ for the Downsampling and Linear Truncated kernels.
 This can also be written as